 3D Printing Services

-RJM is proud to offer the next generation in adaptive manufacturing, also know as 3D Printing.
+RJM is proud to offer the next generation in adaptive manufacturing, also known as 3D Printing.
 This technology has accelerated from a method to produce prototypes and one-of-a-kind replacement parts to a preferred manufacturing option for many complicated or highly refined components.

 3D Printing is the construction of three-dimensional components from a CAD model (computer assisted design) or a digital 3D model.
 3D printing creates objects with materials such as liquid molecules or powder grains that are fused together, typically layer-by-layer.